RafaelVias/measurement-error-thesis-data/README.md

 # Discharge-Stage Measurements with Uncertainty Estimates
-This repository contains the datasets analyzed in the Master's thesis "Modeling Measurement Error with Data & Bayesian Gaussian-Gaussian Models" (2025).
-The data consists of paired discharge-stage measurements from two United States Geological Survey (USGS) gauging stations, along with their associated discharge measurement uncertainties.
+This repository houses the datasets analyzed in the Master's thesis "Modeling Measurement Error with Data & Bayesian Gaussian-Gaussian Models" (2025).
+Along with discharge and stage measurements from two USGS gauging stations and their associated uncertainty estimates, the repository includes R scripts demonstrating data visualization and implementation of the thesis' measurement error methodology through a developmental version of the bdrc package.

 ---